-The event builds upon the success of previous CLOE conferences that have offered leaders the opportunity to learn about emerging research, how to put that research into practice in their organizations, and new ways to build collaborations and relationships.
+The event was sponsored by Geico, KeyBank, Martin Group, UB Center for Diversity Innovation and the School of Management Alumni Association, and built upon the success of previous CLOE conferences, which have offered opportunities to learn about the power of people-oriented leadership, social innovation and entrepreneurship, emerging research and how to put that research into practice, and new ways to build collaborations and relationships.

 Launched in fall 2013, CLOE strives to create more effective leaders and organizations.
 One of the center’s key objectives is to advance research and teaching in the area of leadership and its impact on organizational effectiveness.